Séamus Patrick Horgan

-Séamus Patrick Horgan (/ga/ SHAY-mus; born 31 August 1969) is an Irish Roman Catholic prelate who has served as Apostolic Nuncio to South Sudan since July 2024.
+Séamus Patrick Horgan (/ˈʃeɪməs/ SHAY-məs; born 31 August 1969) is an Irish Catholic prelate who served as Apostolic Nuncio to South Sudan form July 2024 to July 2026 when he resigned his position.

 Early life and education

 Horgan was born in Ennis, County Clare on 31 August 1969, one of four children to Denis and Pauline Horgan.

 He attended primary school at Ennis National School and secondary school at St Flannan's College, before studying for the priesthood at St Patrick's College, Maynooth, completing a Bachelor of Arts at NUI Maynooth in 1990 and a Bachelor of Theology at the Pontifical University in 1993.

 Horgan was ordained a priest for the Diocese of Killaloe on 11 June 1994, making him a classmate of fellow nuncio Michael Francis Crotty and the current Bishop of Waterford and Lismore, Alphonsus Cullinan.

 Presbyteral ministry

 Horgan's first pastoral assignment was as curate in Bodyke, before spending a number of years as curate in Roscrea.

 He moved to Rome in 2000, where he completed a Licentiate of Canon Law at the Pontifical Gregorian University in 2001, before joining the Pontifical Ecclesiastical Academy in preparation for a diplomatic career for the Holy See.

 Horgan subsequently completed a Doctorate of Canon Law while studying at the Pontifical Ecclesiastical Academy, in preparation for the diplomatic service of the Holy See on 1 July 2005.